parkr/Nikon-vs.-Canon/README.md

 ### WTF, mate?

-When looking to upgrade my current [Canon Rebel XSi][canon-rebel-xsi] to something newer,
+When looking to upgrade my current [Canon Rebel XSi][canon-rebel-xsi] to something newer, I found out that the [Canon Rebel T3i][canon-rebel-t3i] body would be the same as purchasing the [Nikon D5100 kit][nikon-d5100-kit].
+So I embarked on a quest to figure out which camera I preferred **based solely on the pictures they took**.
+So I became familiar with the Flickr API, and Flickraw (THE GREATEST THING EVER), and began my journey!
+Here's the end product, though it isn't finished.
+I have a short TO-DO list below.

 ### Installation